s8mike/s8mike-runners/README.md

 ```

-changes made on this file to confirm if pipeline will build.
+changes made on simple-ci.yml file to confirm if pipeline will build.